Zuehlke/getting-started-with-kubernetes/kubernetes-ingress.md

 kubectl expose deployment web2 --port=8080 --type=NodePort
 ```

-create route for second service:
+Now we extend the ingress we created before by creating a route for our second service:

 ```yaml
 - path: /v2